Mammoth Cave National Park: Geology

 The upper sandstone caprock is relatively hard for water to penetrate: the exceptions are where vertical cracks occur.
-This protective role means that many of the older, upper passages of the cave system are very dry, with no stalactites, stalagmites, or other formations which require flowing or dripping water to develop.
+This protective layer means that many of the older, upper passages of the cave system are very dry, with no stalactites, stalagmites, or other formations which require flowing or dripping water to develop.

 However, the sandstone caprock layer has been dissolved and eroded at many locations within the park, such as the Frozen Niagara room.
 The contact between limestone and sandstone can be found by hiking from the valley bottoms to the ridgetops: typically, as one approaches the top of a ridge, one sees the outcrops of exposed rock change in composition from limestone to sandstone at a well-defined elevation.

 At one valley bottom in the southern region of the park, a massive sinkhole has developed.
 Known as Cedar Sink, the sinkhole features a small river entering one side and disappearing back underground at the other side.

 Visiting

 The National Park Service offers several cave tours to visitors.
 Some notable features of the cave, such as Grand Avenue, Frozen Niagara, and Fat Man's Misery, can be seen on lighted tours ranging from one to six hours in length.
 Two tours, lit only by visitor-carried paraffin lamps, are popular alternatives to the electric-lit routes.
 Several "wild" tours venture away from the developed parts of the cave into muddy crawls and dusty tunnels.

 The Echo River Tour, one of the cave's most famous attractions, took visitors on a boat ride along an underground river.
-The tour was discontinued for logistic and environmental reasons in the early 1990s.
+The tour was discontinued for logistical and environmental reasons in the early 1990s.

 Mammoth Cave headquarters and visitor center is located on Mammoth Cave Parkway.
+The park can be accessed directly from I-65 at Exit 48.
 The parkway connects with Kentucky Route 70 from the north and Kentucky Route 255 from the south within the park.